lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 Now let's find our first interval - **P5 (perfect fifth) from Ab**.
 P5 means: find a distance of 5 degrees and 7 semitones. <br>
 First, find the 5th degree from A, ignoring 'b': <br>
 (A B C D E) - E is the 5th-degree note from A. <br>
-Now count semitones: from Ab to B - 3 semitones, from B to C - 1 semitone, from C to  D - 2 semitones, from D to E - 2 semitones.
+Now count semitones: from Ab to B - 3 semitones (from Ab to A - 1 semitone, from A to B - 2 semitones), from B to C - 1 semitone, from C to  D - 2 semitones, from D to E - 2 semitones.
 3 + 1 + 2 + 2 = 8 semitones.
 This is too much, we need only 7 semitones, but we need to stay on E. To do so, lower E by one semitone using accidental 'b'.<br>
 **At P5 distance from Ab is the note Eb.** <br>
 Note: you can't write D# as an answer, because even if D# is 7 semitones from Ab, it has a different degree (it takes only 4 degrees from A to D). <br>